akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### He gave me room to weep

-When she rose, unsteadily, he walked toward her, but stopped a few feet away, his caution less about her tears and more about whether she would turn him away.
+When she rose, unsteadily, he walked towards her, but stopped a few feet away, his caution less about her tears and more about whether she would turn him away.

 She wiped her face with the back of her hand, but the gesture was useless.
 Her eyes were swollen, her nose running, her whole face a ruin.